vitali-fedulov/hyper/README.md

 Search nearest neighbour vectors in n-dimensional space with hashes.
 There are no dependencies in this package.

-Each vestor is discretized into a set of hashes, as described [here](https://vitali-fedulov.github.io/similar.pictures/algorithm-for-hashing-high-dimensional-float-vectors.html) (also as [PDF](https://github.com/vitali-fedulov/research/blob/main/Algorithm%20for%20hashing%20float%20vectors.pdf)).
+The algorithm is based on the assumption that two real numbers can be considered equal within certain equality distance.
+Therefore quantization is applicable for comparison.
+To make sure points near or at quantization borders are also comparable, a vector can be discretized into more than one hash, as described [here](https://vitali-fedulov.github.io/similar.pictures/algorithm-for-hashing-high-dimensional-float-vectors.html) (also as [PDF](https://github.com/vitali-fedulov/research/blob/main/Algorithm%20for%20hashing%20float%20vectors.pdf)).

 ## How to use